 National Homemade Soup Day is observed annually in the United States on February 4.
 To encourage everyone to celebrate, here's our roundup of personal favorites - homemade soups we make, love, and regularly enjoy.
 Make one today!

-If I have a specialty, cooking-wise, it is homemade soups.
-I cannot begin to count number of soups I've simmered over the years.
-At one point when my kiddos were young, we had soup every Tuesday for dinner, and rarely did a soup recipe repeat in a calendar year.
+If I have a particular specialty, cooking-wise, it is homemade soups.
+I've simmered countless soups over the years.
+At one point when my kiddos were young, we had soup every Tuesday for dinner (Souper Tuesday), and rarely did a soup recipe repeat in a calendar year.
 I absolutely love the endless possibilities of a fresh pot of soup.

 Let's call my friend Kate.
 (Note: It is more than possible that I have embellished this story inside my head over the years, but I tried to stay as close to the original telling as possible.)

 It seems that when Kate was newly married, her sweet husband came home one night from a long day at work.
 Sitting down at the table, he asked her what was for dinner.
 She replied, "We're having soup."

 As Kate tells it, the look that fell across her sweetheart's face when she uttered the word "soup" was somewhere between disgust and the acceptance of impending doom.
 But he said nothing, and just waited for his dinner like a man anticipating the flip of an electric chair switch.

 When Kate set his bowl of soup in front of him he barely looked at it; instead spooning in the first bite like an automaton.
 Kate looked on expectantly, unable to decode the strained expression that barely masked his revulsion.

 And then something marvelous happened: as the soup hit his tongue, his taut expression softened immediately, widening into one of genuine surprise and pure satisfaction.

 After finishing his bowl and asking for seconds, he explained why: